-3 A Brief History of Subsidiarity
+3. A Brief History of Subsidiarity

 From the outset, European cooperation and integration were based on subsidiarity in the social policy domain, in a fundamental sense.
-Subsidiarity was underpinned intellectually in the 1950s by a report by a group of experts of the International Labour Organization, under the chairmanship of Bertil Ohlin, a Swedish economist who made a pioneering contribution to the theory of international trade (International Labour Organization, 1956).
+Subsidiarity was underpinned intellectually in the 1950s by a report by a aroup of experts of the International Labour Organization, under the chairmanship of Bertil Ohlin, a Swedish economist who made a pioneering contribution to the theory of international trade (International Labour Organization, 1956).
 The starting point was the law of comparative advantage, according to which social and economic differences between countries stimulate growth and international trade.
 The reasoning was that this mechanism would easily suffice for an effective improvement in social protection levels.
 Against the background of the major social pacts that supported the post-war development of the European welfare states, there was a confidence that the spectre of tax competition and social dumping (which the French socialists in particular saw as a threat, prompting them to argue in favour of the inclusion of social clauses in the Treaty of Rome) could be averted through national policies.
 In essence, this remains the basic philosophy underlying the EU to this day.

 Yet the call for a 'more social Europe' has never died completely.
 Especially since the 1990s, combating poverty and providing income protection have come to the fore more prominently and consistently as specific areas for EU policy cooperation.
 In this context, a minimum income guarantee is a recurrent theme.
 We will briefly consider the main steps in this process (for more extensive overviews, see Marlier et al., 2007; 2010).
-This process led to a system of predominantly outcome-oriented second-order governance; but at certain stages, for instance in the early 1990s, it can be interpreted as oscillating between (soft) input and outcome governance and (soft) first-order and second-order governance.
+This process led to a system of predominantly outcomeoriented second-order governance; but at certain stages, for instance in the early 1990s, it can be interpreted as oscillating between (soft) input and outcome governance and (soft) first-order and second-order governance.
 The first and second subsections focus on policy initiatives taken in the early 1990s and the Lisbon Strategy.
 The third subsection discusses the 2008 Recommendation on Active Inclusion and the new Europe 2020 strategy.
 In the fourth subsection, we present a proposal by the European Anti-Poverty Network.
 In the remainder of this chapter we use this proposal as an example of binding first-order input governance in the field of minimum income protection.

-3.1 From 'Harmonization' to 'Convergence'
+3.1.
+From 'Harmonization' to 'Convergence'

 European economic integration has gained momentum since the second half of the 1980s.
 Initially, social policy remained quietly in the background, despite several not-so-successful attempts to incorporate it into the EU agenda.
-After the implementation in the 1970s of three successive 'Poverty Programmes', with a view to describing and quantifying poverty in the EU, the European Council adopted an inconsequential resolution in 1989 in which it was participate fully in social life.
-(One could think of this in terms of the elements of the EU active inclusion recommendation understood as a set of experimentalist social rights; on experimentalist governance, see Sabel and Zeitlin, 2010; 2012.)

-asserted that 'combating social exclusion may be regarded as an important part of the social dimension of the internal market' (Council,1989, p.1).
+After the implementation in the 1970s of three successive 'Poverty Programmes', with a view to describing and quantifying poverty in the EU, the European Council adopted an inconsequential resolution in 1989 in which it was asserted that 'combating social exclusion may be regarded as an important part of the social dimension of the internal market' (Council,1989, p.1).
 The European Social Charter of that same year was equally vague.
 And in the run-up to and actual establishment of the single market in 1993, all preparatory documents remained conspicuously quiet on the issue of social policy.
 The prevailing view was that a harmonization of social security policy was neither necessary, nor desirable, nor feasible (see Deleeck, 1987; Schmähl, 1990).